ianmcburnie/bones/README.md

     </ul>
 </div>
 ```

+Optionally, a separate button can be added to manually expand and collapse the combobox.
+Typically though, the combobox will automatically expand and collapse on focus and blur, meaning any such button element is redundant.

 JavaScript must update the `aria-activedescendant` attribute on the textbox to reflect the state of the currently active descendant listbox item.